andry-tino/b-industrialprotocols/automotive/flexray.md

 - **Time redundant channels** CCs can decide to send the same frame on the same channels (at the same time) twice after a certain delay.
 The employment of **time redundancy** or **time/space redundancy** is an option to guarantee that a frame arrives at destination with extremely low fault probability.

 ## Medium access
-A modified TDMA is employed and it is called: _Flexible Time Division Multiple Access_ (FTDMA).
+A modified TDMA is employed and it is called: _Flexible Time Division Multiple Access_ (FTDMA), also known as _Minislotting_.
+As every TT-based approach,  a transmission cycle controlled by the master, called _Communication Cycle_ is to be considered and in the context of that cyckle, all frame exchanges are orchestrated by the master itself.